zip2zip: Inference-Time Adaptive Tokenization via Online Compression: Experiments

 \subsection{Perplexity}

-We evaluate the perplexity of \texttt{zip2zip} models on four corpora: Wikitext~\citep{merity2016pointer}, the Pile~\citep{gao2020pile800gbdatasetdiverse}, and two subsets of Paloma~\citep{Magnusson2023PalomaAB}: mC4, a multilingual subset of C4, and dC4 (aka C4-100D), a subset of C4 spanning 100 domains.
+We evaluate the perplexity of \texttt{zip2zip} models on four corpora: Wikitext~\citep{merity2016pointer}, The Pile~\citep{gao2020pile800gbdatasetdiverse}, and two subsets of Paloma~\citep{Magnusson2023PalomaAB}: mC4, a multilingual subset of C4, and dC4 (aka C4-100D), a subset of C4 spanning 100 domains.
 Given a token sequence \( x = x_1, \dots, x_N \), and a model \( q \), perplexity and byte-level perplexity~\citep{Radford2019LanguageMA,Magnusson2023PalomaAB} are defined as: $\text{PPL} := \left( \prod_{i=1}^N q(x_i) \right)^{-1/N}$, $\text{Byte-PPL} := \left( \prod_{i=1}^N q(x_i) \right)^{-1/B} = {\text{PPL}}^{1/\eta}$, where \( B \) is the number of UTF-8 bytes of the text, and \( \eta \) denotes the token efficiency (i.e., bytes per token).
 Token-level perplexity depends on the tokenization scheme and is unsuitable for cross-tokenizer comparison.
 We instead report byte-level perplexity, a vocabulary-agnostic metric that normalizes for tokenization differences.
-Table~\ref{tab:perplexity} shows that \texttt{zip2zip} model has a modest increase in Byte-perplexity, indicating a drop in language modeling performance.
+Table~\ref{tab:nlp_perplexity} (right panel) shows that \texttt{zip2zip} models see a modest increase in byte-level perplexity, indicating a slight drop in language modeling performance.